INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/README.md

   - Contracts implementing ERC-721 should inherit from a standard interface.
   - OpenZeppelin provides secure and audited implementations of ERC-721.

-#### Activities

-- **Create and Mint Your Own NFT**:
-  - **Steps**:
-    1. **Set Up Development Environment**:
-       - Install Node.js and npm.
-       - Install Truffle or Hardhat for smart contract development.
-    2. **Use OpenZeppelin ERC-721 Contract**:
-       - Install OpenZeppelin Contracts: `npm install @openzeppelin/contracts`.
-       - Import `ERC721` and `ERC721URIStorage` in your Solidity file.
-    3. **Define Your NFT Contract**:
-       - Specify the token's name and symbol.
-       - Implement the constructor to initialize the contract.
-    4. **Implement Minting Functionality**:
-       - Create a function to mint new tokens.
-       - Assign unique Token IDs and set the `tokenURI` for metadata.
-    5. **Prepare Metadata and Assets**:
-       - Upload your asset (e.g., image) to IPFS using a service like [Pinata](https://pinata.cloud/).
-       - Create a metadata JSON file and upload it to IPFS.
-    6. **Compile and Deploy the Contract**:
-       - Compile your contract using your development tool.
-       - Deploy to a test network like Goerli or Sepolia.
-    7. **Interact Using MetaMask**:
-       - Configure MetaMask to connect to your testnet.
-       - Use Etherscan or a DApp interface to interact with your contract.
-    8. **View Your NFT on a Marketplace**:
-       - Connect to a testnet marketplace like OpenSea's testnet to view your NFT.

 #### References

 - [ERC-721 Standard Documentation](https://eips.ethereum.org/EIPS/eip-721)